PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggAutonomous.md

 Spin on your bike for this long before attempting to fetch another egg.

+### Num Eggs in Column:

+How many eggs already deposited in the first column in Box 1.
+This option is useful if you interrupt the program and wish to resume it with some eggs already deposited in the box.

-### Error Recovery:
+### Auto-Saving:

 Pokémon BDSP is very prone to crashing.

-When enabled, this option, will save the game at the start of the program and after baby that is kept.
+You can set it to save the game at the start of the program and after keeping a hatched Pokémon, or save before hatching every batch.
 That way if the game crashes or the program encounters some error, you won't lose too much progress.
+If set to saving before hatching every batch, you can also unhatch eggs.
+(Unhatching eggs can be useful for obtaining breeding parents by rehatching a perfect egg in a game with a different language.)

 ### Actions Table:

 This tables lets you specify the actions to perform on babies that meet a certain criteria.

-By default, there is one action which is to keep all shinies. (deposit them into the last box) But you can add more actions to keep babies of certain IV spreads.
+By default, there is one action which is to keep all shinies. (deposit them into the last box) But you can add more actions to keep babies of certain gender and IV spreads.
 This is useful if you are still selectively breeding for perfect parents.

-***If you are using any IV filters, the right panel in the box system must be set to the IV Judge.***
+***If you are using any IV filters, the right panel in the box system must be set to the IV Judge.
+Similar if you are using any gender filter.***

 <img src="images/EggAutonomous-3.png">